starius/ScPrime/changelog/README.md

 # Changelog
-The Changelog for the `Sia` repository is managed by this directory in order to avoid merge conflicts on each Changelog update and to simplify generating Changelog.
+The Changelog for the `ScPrime` repository is managed by this directory in order to avoid merge conflicts on each Changelog update and to simplify generating Changelog.